The landscape of compressibility measures for two-dimensional data: Attractors for two-dimensional structures

-{Given a set $S$, the worst-case entropy~\cite{titt22} of $S$ defined as $\lceil \log_2 |S| \rceil$ is the minimum number of bits needed to encode all the elements in $S$.
+Given a set $S$, the worst-case entropy~\cite{titt22} of $S$ defined as $\lceil \log_2 |S| \rceil$ is the minimum number of bits needed to distinguish (and therefore encode) all the elements in $S$.
 In the following Lemma, we extend the construction of Lemma~\ref{lemma:O1} to define a family $\mathcal{F}$ of matrices with constant $\deltaDD$ and {worst-case entropy} $\Omega(\sqrt{n}\log n)$.

-\begin{lemma} There exists a family of square matrices on a constant size alphabet $\Sigma$ with common measure $\deltaDD=O(1)$ and {worst-case entropy} $\Omega(\sqrt{n}\log n)$. \end{lemma}
+\begin{lemma} There exists a family of square matrices on a constant size alphabet with $\deltaDD=O(1)$ and worst-case entropy $\Omega(\sqrt{n}\log n)$. \end{lemma}

 \begin{proof} Consider again the matrix $M$ of Lemma~\ref{lemma:O1}.
 Each of the $(\sqrt{n}/2)!$ matrices obtained permuting the $\sqrt{n}/2$ blocks $S_i$ on the first row of $M$ has still $\deltaDD=O(1)$.
 On the other hand, every encoding algorithm to distinguish among these matrices needs at least $\log((\sqrt{n}/2)!)=\Theta(\sqrt{n}\log n)$ bits. \end{proof}